OpenPTV/proPTV_OpenPTV_MyPTV_comparison/README.md

 The camera setup is the same as in our last project.
 Besides that the length of the cube is 500mm and X is the depth direction.

+### Smaller data

+It covers 949 particles over 20 frames in a volume of 300x300x300 mm over 9.12 seconds.
+Same setup as before.

+The maximum expected velocity is 5 mm/s and dt=0.48 seconds is the time between frames.

+We can increase the frequency but I think we will not observe any tracking problems when the frequency is too high.

+I only took particles that stay in a sphere of 30mm diameter around the middle of the cell during the investigated time window, which are 949 particles.  -> see 949_particles/tracks.origin.tif for an image of all tracks

+As before, you find the particle 3D data in the 949_particles/origin/origin_{time}.txt files.

+They include rows: # ID X Y Z x0 y0 x1 y1 x2 y2 x3 y3 , were xi yi correspond to the camera position on camera i.

+The particle images can be found in 949_particles/particle_images/ci/ci_{time}.tif for camera i.
+In the folder also a video of the camera images is included for every camera.